View Ethel Small's Obituary on SeacoastOnline.com and share memories

 She is survived by two brothers, Arthur "Jim" Durant of Hampton and Robert Durant of Hampton Falls; two sisters, Mildred Cote of Dover and June Chase of Manchester; six grandchildren, Randall Durant of Hampton, Dennis Small, Jr. of Seabrook, and Karen Marvin, Sharon Mayes, Robert Webb, and Donald Webb, Jr., all residing in Ohio.
 Ethel also leaves behind seven great-grandchildren and numerous nieces and nephews.

-In addition to her parents, she was predeceased by her brothers, Russell, Hollis, Walter and Richard Durant and sisters, Gertrude Marston Brown, Grace Brown and Martha Janvrin.
+In addition to her parents, husband and sons, she was predeceased by her brothers, Russell, Hollis, Walter and Richard Durant and sisters, Gertrude Marston Brown, Grace Brown and Martha Janvrin.

-Ethel's family would like to thank the staff at Oceanside Center for their loving devotion and care.

-SERVICES: Visiting hours will be held from 4-6 p.m., on Wednesday, January 8, 2020 in the Remick & Gendron Funeral Home – Crematory, 811 Lafayette Rd., Hampton.
-Services will be held at 11 a.m., on Thursday, January 9, 2020 in the funeral home.
-Burial will be in Hillside Cemetery, Seabrook.
-Relatives and friends are respectfully invited.
-Please visit www.RemickGendron.com to view Ethel's memorial website, Sign her tribute wall or for directions.
+Please visit www.RemickGendron.com to view Ethel's complete obituary, past services and sign her tribute wall.